-Figure 21 shows the wiring diagram for connecting an analogue device that does not have a power source.
+Figure 19 shows the wiring diagram for connecting an analogue device that does not have a power source.
 These sensors are also known as "two-wire sensors".

-Figure 22: Connecting the current loop of an externally powered device
+Figure 19: Connecting a loop-powered device

-Figure 22 shows the wiring diagram for connecting an analogue device that has a separate power supply which powers the current loop.
+Figure 20 shows the wiring diagram for connecting an analogue device that has a separate power supply which powers the current loop.